Core

 maybe_unix_nanos_to_dt(nanos)

-Return the datetime (UTC) from the given UNIX timestamp (nanoseconds), or None
+Return the datetime (UTC) from the given UNIX timestamp (nanoseconds), or None.

-If nanos is None
+If nanos is None, then will return None.

 - Parameters: nanos (int , optional) – The UNIX timestamp (nanoseconds) to convert.